-"Be Like Bamboo" is not a method or a system.
+"The Deep Art" is not a method or a system.
 A method implies a step-by-step systematic process.
 Something very much planned and linear with a proven system that you can pick off a shelf and follow from A to Z in a logical and orderly fashion.

 I simply believe that does not exist in or any form of training including athletic development, Brazilian Jiu-Jitsu or any other movement practice.

-Be Like Bamboo, then, is more of an approach.
+The Deep Art, then, is more of an approach.
 An approach implies a road, a path, a direction and a frame of mind, perhaps even a philosophy, but not a formula of rules to be followed.

 Perhaps methods and systems are important but I've found that no two people are alike.
 There is no universal cure.
 What resonates with you and your body may not resonate with anyone else.